nanograv/PINT/docs/user-questions.rst

     m, t = get_model_and_toas(parfile, timfile)

-Create TOAs from a list of times
+Create TOAs from an array of times
 --------------------------------
 A :class:`pint.toa.TOA` object represents a *single* TOA as an object that contains both a time and a location, along with optional information like frequency, measurement error, etc.